Strengthening Governance

 Board of Directors

 NICIGAS’ Board of Directors believes that decision-making by directors who are well-versed in our business is crucial, and therefore, 60% of the board consists of internal directors.
-On the other hand, the Nomination and Remuneration, Environmental, etc., Committee ("NR&E Committee") (formerly ESG Management Promotion Committee), with a majority of its members are being outside officers and the chairman is an outside director, has been consulting with the Board of Directors regarding the core Corporate Governance of Nomination and Remuneration functions.
-As of March 31, 2025, out of the eight officers for attendance at Board of Directors meeting, half of them are made up of outside officers (two out of five directors [one of whom is a woman] are from outside, while two out of three corporate auditors are from outside).
+On the other hand, the Nomination and Remuneration, Environmental, etc., Committee (NR&E Committee), with a majority of its members are being outside directors and the chairman is an outside director, has been consulting with the Board of Directors regarding the core Corporate Governance of Nomination and Remuneration functions.
+As at 31st March 2026, out of the eight officers for attendance at Board of Directors meeting, half of them are made up of outside officers.
+Two out of five directors are from outside, and two out of three corporate auditors are from outside.

 The Company has identified the skills considered necessary for its medium- to long-term corporate value growth, thus creating a skills matrix in line with this.
 The Company annually reviews the skills it believes are necessary for corporate value growth, supplementing the skills and knowledge required by the Company through the participation of Outside Directors, thereby invigorating discussions and enhancing the effectiveness of the Board of Directors.
 The Independent Outside Directors include individuals with experience in management of other companies.